 The pancreas is a glandular organ located in the posterior aspect of the abdomen.
 It lies between the liver and the spleen, and just below and behind the stomach.
 The pancreas produces digestive enzymes (exocrine function), which are emptied into the small bowel, as well as the hormone insulin (endocrine function), which enters the blood stream.

 Adenocarcinoma is a type of cancer that begins in the cells that line the glands and ducts within the pancreas.
 It accounts for 90% of cancers originating in the pancreas.
-Other types of cancer, such as islet cell tumors, also originate in the pancreas, but are not included in this overview.
 This treatment overview deals only with adenocarcinoma of the exocrine pancreas, which will be referred to as pancreatic cancer.
-There are approximately 37,000 individuals diagnosed with cancer of the pancreas in the United States each year, and approximately 34,000 individuals succumb to the disease annually.
-Pancreatic cancer is the fourth leading cause of cancer death in the United States.1

-The treatment of pancreatic cancer may consist of surgery, chemotherapy, and radiation therapy, and is likely to involve several different types of physicians.
+The treatment of pancreatic cancer may consist of surgery, precision cancer medicines, chemotherapy, and radiation therapy, and is likely to involve several different types of physicians.
 These physicians may include a gastroenterologist, a surgeon, a medical oncologist, a radiation oncologist, or other specialists.
-Care must be carefully coordinated between the various treating physicians involved in management of cancer of the pancreas.
+Care must be carefully coordinated between the various treating physicians.